A guide to 2022 Bosch e-bike motors, batteries and displays

 The Nyon's new 3.23" screen shows you all the important information at a glance and can easily be customised with 30 different metrics and three design suggestions.

 Purion is Bosch’s smallest device, displaying charge status, speed, ride mode, range, trip distance and total distance.
 Fitted neatly at the end of a handlebar, Purion is easily operated with a thumb or finger.
+Bosch's own manual for the Purion display can be found by clicking this link.

 Mounted on an e-bike stem, Bosch Intuvia displays all the key information.
 It’s easy to read, even in low light and a USB port enables you to charge your devices on the go.

 SmartphoneHub from Bosch transforms an e-bike into a fully connected part of your digital life.
-From navigation, music streaming, fitness tracking or even using third party apps, such as Strava or Komoot, this is one powerful device.
+From navigation, music streaming, fitness tracking or even using third-party apps, such as Strava or Komoot, this is one powerful device.
 Want to leave your smartphone at home?
 A 1.52” integrated display helps you control your e-bike as well as displaying all the most important ride data.

 Bosch electric bike display comparison